Sheb Wooley: Films

 Wooley appeared in dozens of Western films from the 1950s through the 1990s.
 He was in Rocky Mountain (1950), and he portrayed outlaw Ben Miller in High Noon (1952) and Baxter in Terror in a Texas Town (1958).

-He also acted in major films, including Giant, The Outlaw Josey Wales, Silverado, and in Hoosiers.
+He also acted in major films, including Giant, The Outlaw Josey Wales, Silverado, and Hoosiers.

 The "Wilhelm scream"

-Sheb Wooley is also credited as the voice actor for the Wilhelm scream, having appeared on a memo as a voice extra for Distant Drums in which he had an acting role.
-This was later confirmed by his widow Linda Dotson.
-The stock recording of the distinctive scream has been used by sound-effects teams in over 200 films.
+Sheb Wooley is also credited as the voice actor for the Wilhelm scream, a stock recording used by sound-effects teams in over 200 films.
+Wooley originally performed the scream in the 1951 adventure film Distant Drums in which he had an acting role.
+Wooley's widow Linda Dotson confirmed Sheb performed the scream.

-Personal life
+Personal life and death

 Wooley was married five times.
 His first wife was Melva Miller, whom he married in 1940.
-Six years later he married Edna Talbott Bunt in Fort Worth, Texas.
+Six years later, he married Edna Talbott Bunt in Fort Worth, Texas.
 His third wife was Beverly Irene Addington.
-He and Beverly remained together for 19 years and adopted one daughter, Chrystie Lynn.
-Then, in 1985, he married Deanna Grughlin and then his manager Linda Dotson, who already had a daughter, Shauna.
+Beverly and he remained together for 19 years and adopted one daughter, Chrystie Lynn.
+Then, in 1985, he married Deanna Grughlin, and then his manager Linda Dotson, who already had a daughter, Shauna.

-Wooley was diagnosed with leukaemia in 1996, which forced him to retire from public performing in 1999.
-After seven years of battling the illness, he died at the age of 82 at the Skyline Medical Center in Nashville, Tennessee, on September 16, 2003.
+Wooley was diagnosed with leukemia in 1996, which forced him to retire from public performing in 1999.
+He died of the illness at the age of 82 at the Skyline Medical Center in Nashville, Tennessee, on September 16, 2003.
 He was entombed in Hendersonville Memory Gardens in Hendersonville, Tennessee.

 Awards

 Wooley was the recipient of numerous awards over the years for his accomplishments as a singer, actor, and writer for both comedic and dramatic productions.
-In 1968 he received the Country Music Association's Comedian of the Year Award.
-He also received the 1992 Songwriter of the Year, two Golden Boot Awards, and he won the Western Heritage Award for nine consecutive years in recognition of his film and television work in Westerns.
+In 1968, he received the Country Music Association's Comedian of the Year award.
+He also received the 1992 Songwriter of the Year and two Golden Boot Awards.